jacobhilton/backgammon/README.md

 Tesauro [mentions][2] that with random play, backgammon games often last several hundred or even several thousand moves.
 This threatens to significantly slow down the initial stages of training when using self-play.
 This is especially true since we only feed back one time step, so initially the neural network only learns to improve on board positions that are one move away from the end of the game.

-Since it is possible to vary the amplified equity estimator scheme in our algorithm, we therefore tried using a handcrafted AI as the amplified equity estimator, at least during the initial stages of training.
+Since it is possible to change the amplified equity estimator in our algorithm, we therefore tried using a handcrafted AI as the amplified equity estimator, at least during the initial stages of training.
 Our handcrafted AI uses 1-ply look-ahead, but instead of using the neural network, it uses the ratio of the players' [pip counts](https://en.wikipedia.org/wiki/Backgammon) as a heuristic evaluation function.
 This ratio is a very poor estimate of the probability of winning (except very close to the end of the game), but with look-ahead it produces an AI that is able to implement simple strategies such as capturing and playing safe, preventing the game from lasting a very long time.

 We compared three variants of the algorithm for 2,000 training games: using self-play (with 1-ply look-ahead), using only our handcrafted AI, and using a hybrid method in which the handcrafted AI was used for the first 500 training games before switching to self-play.
 This experiment used a very similar neural network architecture to Tesauro, with a single fully-connected hidden layer of 40 units and sigmoid activation.
 Only our board encoding is slightly different: in the encoding of the number *n* of a player's counters on a particular point, we replace the condition *n* = 3 by the condition *n* ≥ 3, in an attempt to take advantage of the fact that this indicates that the player will still have a made point after removing a counter; the unit specifying the number of counters on the bar is split in two, one specifying whether any counters are on the bar; and the unit indicating whose turn it is is removed, thereby removing a symmetry of the original representation.
 For training, we use the [Adam](https://arxiv.org/pdf/1412.6980.pdf) optimisation algorithm, and train on 500 minibatches of size 128 after every 10 games, using a [replay memory](https://arxiv.org/pdf/1312.5602v1.pdf) with a capacity of 50,000 board positions.
 For testing, after every 10 training games, 100 games were played between an AI that chooses moves using the neural network (with no look-ahead) and the handcrafted AI.

-Here are the results, shown as moving averages so as to cancel out the noise.
+Here are the results, with moving averages displayed in order to cancel out some of the noise.

 ![
 import numpy as np